futoin/specs/draft/ftn16_cid_tool.md

 The same identifiers should be used in command line options.
 All configuration nodes are optional and auto-detectable in most cases.

+*Note: this tree represents actual state CID works with.
+All internal API either work with full configuration root or only with its .env part.
+There should be no other configuration data.*

 * .name - project's full unique name
 * .version - project's version
 * .target - (dynamic variable) current build target